Skip to content

 PLUS Examples in C code

-Kneron PLUS is a API-based software library, which allows users to manipulate the AI devices.
+Kneron PLUS is an API-based software library, which allows users to control their AI devices.

 In the Introduction, we have introduced the concept of inference flow containing these three main executions: Data Pre-processing, Inference, and Post-Processing.